 We regularly review the quality of teaching for all pupils to make sure no-one under achieves.
-This is done through observation and lesson study work with the teachers and teaching assistants.
+This is done through observation (and in some years lesson studies) with the teachers and teaching assistants.
 We look at whether our teaching and programmes of support have made a difference through observations, data and discussion with those leading intervention.
 We use information systems to monitor the progress and development of all pupils such as pupil progress meetings between the class teacher and members of SLT, and careful monitoring of data.
 This helps us to develop the use of interventions that are effective and to remove or adapt those that are less so.

-We complete an annual self-evaluation of our SEN provision and use this to develop an action plan to further improve our SEN provision.
-Information from data for some interventions is used to judge impact.
-This may be taken from the class data to see how the interventions are transferring into day to day lessons, or directly from the interventions themselves depending on the type of support.
+We complete an annual self-evaluation and use this to develop an action plan to further improve our SEN provision.
+Data for some interventions is used to judge impact.
+This may be taken from class data to see how the interventions are transferring into day to day lessons, or directly from the interventions themselves depending on the type of support.